wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/validate-data-in-r.md

 validation_report(sq_data, meeting data = mt_data)
 ```

-The data validation report provides recommendations on whether to adjust settings or consider specific assumptions before proceeding with your analysis.
+The data validation report provides recommendations on whether to adjust settings or consider specific assumptions before you proceed with your analysis.
 After you make the relevant adjustments, run the `validation_report()` again on the 'clean' dataset to make sure any potential issues have been identified.

 Note that `validation_report()` only provides recommendations based on common scenarios observed with Workplace Analytics data.
 When deciding whether to make an adjustment, you should consider factors such as the quality of organizational data, context, and other known collaboration norms within the organization.